 I couldn't resist reading it during the German language class (which replaced Russian for a year).
 When my teacher saw it, she confiscated the book.
 It was a problem because the copy wasn't even mine.
-So I was following her and when she sat next to the principal in the school canteen to have a lunch, and after she left to bring some tea, I asked the principal whether I could simply take the book, because I was allowed, blah blah blah, I pretended that I understood his answer as "Yes", thanked him, and took the book back.
+So I was following him or her and when she sat next to the principal in the school canteen to have a lunch, and after she left to bring some tea, I asked the principal whether I could simply take the book, because I was allowed, blah blah blah, I pretended that I understood his answer as "Yes", thanked him, and took the book back.

 She was a bit upset when she came to the classroom but she forgave me the fair unstealing of the book, thanks to my pretty eyes. ;-)